laurentperrinet/Perrinet20PredictiveProcessing/README.md

 ## topography

+figure: ME.
+In [Khoei 17], we
+propose a model of predictive
+processing in a topographic map.
+A) the modild consist of a two- layered map: an input source target integrates information from visual sensors, knowing the sensory delay.
+This map represents both position and velocity, and we represent here a representation for a Amano-dimensional variable.
+Using this belief (as reprecinoted here by the probabity distribution function), it is possible to project this information to a second target tayer that integrates information knowing a compensation for the delay.
+In that particular cosy speed is positive and thus information of position is transported to the right.
+⑧ Representation of the inferred probability of position and velocity as a function of the iterations of the model (time). darker colon denotes higher probabilities.
+See tht for an interpretation.

 The flash-lag effect is a visual illusion which is popular for its generality and simplicity.
 In its original